selkies-project/selkies-gstreamer/docs/design.md

 Selkies-GStreamer is designed for researchers including people in the graphical AI/robotics/autonomous driving/drug discovery field, SLURM supercomputer/HPC system administrators, Jupyter/Kubernetes/Docker®/Coder infrastructure administrators, and Linux cloud gaming enthusiasts.

-While designed for clustered or unprivileged containerized environments, Selkies-GStreamer can also be deployed in desktop computers, and any performance issue that would be problematic in cloud gaming platforms is also considered a bug.
+While designed for clustered or unprivileged containerized environments, Selkies-GStreamer can also be deployed in desktop computers, and any performance or quality issue that would be problematic with cloud gaming platforms is also considered a bug.

 ## Design